Gorwydd Caerphilly – Mature

 - Cows' Milk

-The Gorwydd Caerphilly is currently under-mature; why not try the similar Fellstone instead?
+Gorwydd Caerphilly is currently unavailable from The Courtyard Dairy; why not try the similar Fellstone instead?

-At five-months old, Gorwydd is a traditional Welsh Caerphilly that has been extra-matured to break it down to form a buttery, mushroomy layer around a lemony, lactic-fresh core.
+At three to four months old, Gorwydd is a traditional Welsh Caerphilly that has been additionally-matured to break it down to form a buttery, mushroomy layer around a lemony, lactic-fresh core.

 More about this